d3fenderz/windows_security/README.md

 It might look obvious, but the following _reco_ are helpful:

 * don't give admin privileges to non-admin roles (least privilege principle)
-* don't rely on out-of-the-box roles and default permissions
+* don't rely on out-of-the-box roles and default permissions (yes, there's a risk of misconfiguration)
-* update and patch all the things (casual users may use Windows Updatea and applications' automatic updates or package managers such as [chocolatey](https://chocolatey.org/).
+* update and patch all the things (casual users may use Windows Update and applications' automatic updates or package managers such as [chocolatey](https://chocolatey.org/).
 * disallow unused protocols and remove remote access tools when it's not needed
 * disable services with unquoted service paths
 * use password manager or PAM (Privileged Access Management) solutions
-* force MFA for **all** accounts
+* force MFA for **all** accounts (e.g., AD, Cloud)

 ### Don't focus on the tools